 Project budgets must take into account all sources of funds (e.g., Multistate Research Funds, industry, federal agencies, grants and contracts, and SAESs).
-For the SAESs, the project should estimate the incash and in-kind contributions.
+For the SAESs, the project should estimate the in- cash and inkind contributions.
 The budget narrative should provide an estimate of the per cent contribution from each funding source.